alanjameschapman/fruity-fun/README.md

 - In the GitHub repository, I navigated to the Settings tab
 - From the source section drop-down menu, I selected the Master Branch
 - Once the master branch was selected, the page refreshed with a ribbon showing successful deployment.
-- The live link can be found here - <<https://alanjameschapman.github.io/fruity-fun/>
+- The live link can be found here - <https://alanjameschapman.github.io/fruity-fun/>

 ## Future Enhancements

 Instead of an incremental tally a countdown could be used to add some jeopardy.
 Perhaps a countdown from 5 lives.

+Some adjustments could be made to the styling to improve layout.
+As an example, collapsible instructions would free up some space on smaller screens.
+Re-positioning the game mode buttons would help here too.

 ## Credits

+### Peer Review

-Following on from #peer-code-review on Slack and mentor feedback I implemented a few fixes:
+Following on from #peer-code-review on Slack (Bogdan Iacob) and mentor (David Bowers) feedback I implemented a few improvements:

 - Used aria-label instead of label
-- Feedback 2 etc.
+- Centrally-justified using flexbox
+- Amended heading structure.

 ### Content